by Bruce Tharpe

 GENERAL INSTRUCTIONS

-- Flap servos are installed just like the aileron servos.
+- Flap control horns and servos are installed just like the ailerons.

 - One servo will need to be reversed.
 Hitec servos (as shown) can be individually programmed.
 Futaba offers a Y-connector with an adjustable reverser (SR-10).
 A servo matching device like the Matchbox will also work.
 If you have enough receiver channels, you can plug the flap servos into separate channels and program them in the transmitter.